munificent/craftinginterpreters/book/parsing-expressions.md

 Another way to handle common syntax errors is with **error productions**.
 You augment the grammar with a rule that matches the erroneous syntax.
-The parser safely parses it but then reports it as an error instead of producting a syntax tree.
+The parser safely parses it but then reports it as an error instead of producing a syntax tree.

 For example, some languages have an unary `+` operator, like `+123`, but Lox